-Course grading/evaluations Three major tests (60%) are planned and will tentatively come as indicated in the pacing schedule below.
+Course Grading/Student Performance Evaluation: Three major tests (60%) are planned and will tentatively come as indicated in the pacing schedule below.
 Fair notice will be given before each test.
 I try to have tests graded (scores posted on D2L) by the class period following the test.
-I attempt to answer emails/phone messages the same day (following business day if holiday or weekend).
-Weekly quizzes/HW/Technology Activity (in-class and online) will make up 20% of the semester grade.
-A comprehensive final exam will count 20% of the semester grade.
-I use the normal rule of rounding final numerical grades (i.e., if the final grade is 79.5, I would round up to 80).
+I attempt to answer emails/phone messages the same day (following